-How Do I Treat My Dogs Mange or Mange in Dogs
+How Do I Get Rid of and Treat My Dogs Mange or Mange in Dogs

 Control of Mange in Dogs requires an anti-parasitic medication such as Ivermectin, to kill the mites (that cause the mange).
 This is not unpleasant for your dog and thus is easily accepted.
 However, for the secondary bacterial infection or itchy skin caused by mange, Banixx is a soothing, gentle first aid in the recovery of even the more severe cases.